enpepolicy/cv-exporter/memory-bank/systemPatterns.md

 - **Vite**: Chosen as the build tool and development server for its speed and modern ESM-based architecture.
 - **Vue.js 3**: Used for its reactivity and component-based architecture (currently a single root component `src/App.vue`).
 Options API is used.
 - **Tailwind CSS**: Managed via npm and PostCSS for utility-first CSS styling.
+- **Modular Data Structure (`src/data/`)**: CV data is now managed in a modular structure under `src/data/`.
+    - Shared constants (personal info, education, skills) are in `src/data/common.js` and `src/data/skills.js`.
+    - Each work experience is defined in its own module under `src/data/experiences/`.
+    - Language-specific CVs are assembled in modules under `src/data/cvs/` (e.g., `en.js`).
-- **`src/cvsData.js` for Data**: CV data is managed in `src/cvsData.js`, a JavaScript module.
-This module defines shared constants for common data sections (personal info, education, etc.) and skill sets.
-It then programmatically constructs and exports a flat array of CV objects, which is imported by `App.vue`.
-This approach de-duplicates common information while providing the `App.vue` component with data in the flat structure it expects for processing.
+    - The main `src/cvsData.js` imports these modules and exports a single flat `cvsCollection`.
+This approach significantly improves maintainability and de-duplicates common information while providing `App.vue` with data in the expected flat structure.
 - **npm for Package Management**: All external libraries (Vue, Tailwind, export tools) are managed as npm dependencies.
 Emojis are used for icons, requiring no external library.
 - **No CDNs or Import Maps**: All dependencies are bundled or processed by Vite, removing reliance on external CDNs and import maps.
 - **JSON-LD for SEO**: Dynamically generated and updated by the Vue application.